 Ask 100 people how they did their Camino and you’ll get 100 answers.
 This is how we did ours.
 I hope some of these ideas will work for you, but many may not, and that’s ok too.
 Read ideas from lots of people and do your Camino your way.

-If you’d like to start the story at the beginning, you can start with the first post.
+If you’d like to read the story from the beginning, you can start with the first post.

 Getting to Saint-Jean-Pied-de-Port, France (SJPdP) is a bit tricky.
 Some people fly round-trip to Madrid and then make their way on land to SJPdP, which is still a five-hour drive away, but I think there’s a better way.